-This section includes threats related to non-native (alien) and native plants, animals, and diseases that could have a negative effect on the species if introduced to the NWT, whether by human activities or natural range expansions.
+This section includes threats related to non-native (alien) and native animals and diseases that could have a negative effect on the species if introduced to the NWT, whether by human activities or natural range expansions.

-Non-native plants might be displacing some native plants in the NWT, potentially affecting bees'
+Beekeeping and pollination services

-Non-native honey bees (Apis mellifera) are present in the NWT (WG-GSNWTS 2016).
-Honey bees are managed throughout North America and worldwide for pollination services, and the production of honey, wax, and related products (National Research Council 2007).
+Non-native honey bees (Apis mellifera) are present in the NWT (Working Group on General Status of NWT Species 2016).
+Honey bees are managed throughout North America and worldwide for pollination services, and the production of honey, wax, and related products

+(National Research Council 2007).
 They have been imported into the NWT by businesses and hobbyists, but the total number of colonies in the territory, their origins, and their current distribution is unknown.
 No formal surveys of beekeepers or colonies in the NWT have been performed.

-Some level of beekeeping is currently taking place in Yellowknife and Fort Simpson (Carrière pers. comm.
-2018), colonies are probably currently present in Norman Wells (ITI 2017b), and citizen science platforms show one honey bee record in Fort Smith (www.bugguide.net) and one in Gamètì (www.inaturalist.org), indicating the presence of colonies in those regions.
-Other locations are probable.
+Some level of beekeeping either has or is currently taking place in Hay River, Yellowknife, Fort Smith, Fort Simpson, Inuvik, and Norman Wells (ITI 2017b; Carrière pers. comm.
+2018; Cooper pers. comm.
+2019; Ecology North 2019), and citizen science platforms show one honey bee record in Gamètì (www.inaturalist.org), indicating the presence of colonies in that region as well.
+Other locations are possible.
+There appears to be a fairly strong interest in the NWT in beekeeping activities.
+A Bee Health Symposium hosted in Yellowknife in February 2019 saw over 100 attendees, with additional live streams from the symposium receiving over 600 views on social media (Fenton pers. comm.
+2019).
 Increased media coverage of declining bee populations worldwide has probably generated public interest in beekeeping as a hobby.
 Additionally, the GNWT has named honey as a potential commercial opportunity (ITI 2017a).

 While the desire to increase pollinator populations is admirable, importing non-native bees into the NWT could be problematic.
 Honey bees are known to compete directly with native bumble bees including the western bumble bee (Thomson 2004), reducing the foraging and reproductive success of the native species.
 Generally, managed bee colonies have the potential to create problems for native species: they can compete with native species for nesting and floral resources, alter plant communities, and spread diseases to native species (Mallinger et al. 2017).

-No native plants or animals are known to be problematic (e.g., as predators, disease vectors, parasites, competitors, etc.) for bumble bees in the NWT.
-There is little evidence that predators are responsible for bumble bee population declines (Williams and Osborne 2009).

-A potentially problematic species is the common eastern bumble bee (Bombus impatiens Cresson 1863).
+A potentially problematic species not native to the NWT is the common eastern bumble bee (Bombus impatiens Cresson 1863).
 This species is widely used elsewhere in greenhouses and field crops for pollination services (National Research Council 2007).
 If they escape and establish populations, they can out-compete native bumble bees for habitat, or act as disease vectors (Mallinger et al. 2017; Jacobson et al. 2018).
-According to the COSEWIC status report on yellow-banded bumble bee, the common eastern bumble bee may already be used in the NWT for commercial pollination services (COSEWIC 2015), but no documentation to support this claim was available when this report was prepared.
+According to the COSEWIC status report on yellow-banded bumble bee, the common eastern bumble bee may already be used in the NWT for commercial pollination services (COSEWIC 2015), but no substantiating documentation was available when this report was prepared.
+The greenhouse in Inuvik has been bringing in bees for pollination each year, but these appear to be blue orchard mason bees (Osmia lignaria) and it appears as though reproduction has not be successful (no new cocoons) (Solotki pers. comm.
+2019).